FOSS4GAcademy/GST102FOSS4GLabs/Module 6 Lab/QGIS 2.8/Module 6 Lab.md

 14. To save the shortest path click the Export button.
 15. Choose New temporary layer as the Select destination layer.
 Click OK.
 The shortest path will now appear in your Layers panel and on the map canvas.
-15. To make this layer permanent right click on it and choose Save as…  Save the data to a shapefile in the Lab 6 Data folder named ShortestPath.shp (see figure below),
+15. To make this layer permanent right-click on it and choose Save As…  Save the data to a shapefile in the Lab 6 Data folder named ShortestPath.shp (see figure below),

 ![Saving the Temporary Shortest Path Layer to a Shapefile](figures/Saving_the_Temporary_Shortest_Path_Layer_to_a_Shapefile.png "Saving the Temporary Shortest Path Layer to a Shapefile")